-- a) the matter shall be referred to the Chair or where the issues may involve the Chair, to the Vice-Chair, with notice to the Chief Executive Officer - b) The Chair (or Vice-Chair, as the case may be) may either: - i) attempt to resolve the matter informally; or - refer the matter to either the executive committee or to a special committee of the Board established by the Chair (or Vice-Chair, as the case may be), which shall report to the Board. - c) if the Chair or Vice-Chair elected to attempt to resolve the matter informally and the matter cannot be resolved to the satisfaction of the Chair (or Vice-Chair as the case may be), the director referring the matter, and the director involved, then the Chair or Vice-Chair shall refer the matter to the process in b)(ii)above. - d) a decision of the Board by majority resolution shall be determinative of the matter.
+- (a) The matter will be referred to the Chair or where the issue may involve the Chair, to the Vice Chair, with notice to the CEO. - (b) The Chair (or Vice Chair, as the case may be) may either: - (i) attempt to resolve the matter informally; or - (ii) refer the matter to either the Executive Committee or to a special committee of the Board established by the Chair (or Vice Chair, as the case may be) which will report to the Board. - (c) If the Chair or Vice Chair elects to attempt to resolve the matter informally and the matter cannot be resolved to the satisfaction of (i) the Chair or Vice Chair (as the case may be), (ii) the director referring the matter, and (iii) the director involved, then the Chair or Vice Chair will refer the matter to the process in (b) (ii) above. - (d) A decision of the Board by majority resolution will be determinative of the matter.

-It is recognized that if a conflict or other matter referred cannot be resolved to the satisfaction of the Board (by simply majority resolution) or if a breach of duty has occurred, a director may be asked to resign or may be subject to removal pursuant to the by-laws and the Act.
+It is recognized that if a conflict or other matter referred cannot be resolved to the satisfaction of the Board (by simple majority resolution) or if a breach of duty has occurred, a director may be asked to resign or may be subject to removal pursuant to the Corporate By-law and the Act.

-Perceived Conflict
+Perceived Conflicts

-It is acknowledged that not all conflicts or potential conflicts may be satisfactorily resolved by strict compliance with the by-laws.
-There may be cases where the perception of a conflict of interest or breach of duty (even where not conflict exists, or breach has occurred) may be harmful to the Corporation notwithstanding that there has been compliance with the by-laws.
-In such circumstances, the process set out in this policy for addressing conflicts and breaches of duty shall be followed.
+It is acknowledged that not all conflicts or potential conflicts may be satisfactorily resolved by strict compliance with the Corporate By-law.
+There may be cases where the perception of a conflict of interest or breach of duty (even where no conflict exists, or breach has occurred) may be harmful to the Corporation notwithstanding that there has been compliance with the Corporate By-law.
+In such circumstances, the process set out in this policy for addressing conflicts and breaches of duty will be followed.